mariuszlis/CDVteam1/README.md

 # Collegium Da Vinci - Frontend Developer
-# First small team project
 # Team name: Filolodzy Front-End'u

-It's our first project to check how Github is working within a group of four developers.
+It's our first small team project to check how Github is working within a group of four developers.

 Project is divided into main page and contact info.